 We are excited to be able to offer large number of scholarships to our students, both for undergraduate and gradute studies, as well as study abroad.
 For a comprehensive listing of available scholarships and up-to-date information on availabilty, eligibility, and how to apply, please visit https://affordability.ku.edu.

-To apply, submit the following documents in electronic form to Samantha Raines (email@example.com):
+To apply, submit the following documents in electronic form to Samantha Raines (email@example.com) no later than noon on 15 April 2020.

-- A 1000-word essay articulating a plan of study, focusing on why language/ literature/ culture is important to you and why you are pursuing this course of study at KU
+- A 1000-word essay articulating a plan of study, focusing on why language/literature/culture is important to you and why you are pursuing this course of study at KU. o Include in your essay any additional information that speaks to your financial need (how will the scholarship make a difference).

-- Two letters of recommendation from teachers or supervisors familiar with your academic or other achievements
+- Two letters of recommendation from teachers or supervisors familiar with your academic or other achievement. o Letters can be sent directly from the person writing the letter to Ms. Raines

 - KU Academic Summary (available free through Enroll and Pay)